Keyboard shortcuts

 Press Esc to hide this help

-This text is the supplementary notes for a series of videos that introduces the data types in the Odin programming language:
+This text is the supplementary notes for a series of videos that introduce data types and polymorphism in the Odin programming language:

 Warning

-The videos (and text) assume no prior knowledge of Odin itself, but they assume the audience already has some familiarity with C (or other languages with pointers, such as C++, Rust, Zig, or Go).
-Also be clear that these notes are not intended to be sequentially read on their own without having first watched the videos.
+The videos and this text assume no prior knowledge of Odin itself, but they assume the audience already has some familiarity with C (or other languages with pointers, such as C++, Rust, Zig, or Go).
+Also be clear that this text is intended to be read after having first watched the videos.

 Basic Number Types